thisismisty/widgetintegration/source/index.html.md

 We can supply a full list of elements which can be individually styled.

-# Stickee Speedtest Widget Integration and Configuration
+# Stickee Speed Test Widget

 ## Integration
-The Broadband Speedtest widget has been built with the intention of being integrated into partner websites by way of an iFrame.
-The following iFrame example should have `[partnername]` replaced with a valid partner.
-If omitted, the widget will load a default ‘stickee’ branded speedtest.

 ```html
 <iframe src="//widget-speedtest.stickee.co.uk/[partnername]" width="500" height="820"></iframe>
 ```

+The Broadband Speed Test widget has been built with the intention of being integrated into partner websites by way of an iFrame.
+The following iFrame example should have `[partnername]` replaced with a valid partner.
+If omitted, the widget will load a default ‘stickee’ branded Speed Test.

 Please note that this product is in beta and should be placed within a container with a width of 350px max in order to display across all breakpoints.